Christina Aguilera: 1999–2001: Christina Aguilera, Mi Reflejo, and My Kind of Christmas

 In May 1999, Aguilera released "Genie in a Bottle", the lead single off her long-awaited debut album, which topped the US Billboard Hot 100 for five consecutive weeks and became the second best-selling single of 1999.
 The song became an international success, increasing Aguilera's popularity worldwide, topping the charts in over 20 countries.
 The single also attracted the attention of conservatives including celebrities such as Debbie Gibson that spoke out against its lyrical content, and was eventually considered "too provocative" to be sung by a teen idol.
 Due to the criticism, Radio Disney replaced the song with a censored version.
 The song was nominated for a Grammy Award for Best Female Pop Vocal Performance.

 Aguilera's self-titled debut album, Christina Aguilera, was released on August 24, 1999, to critical praise, debuting at number one on the US Billboard 200.
 It catapulted Aguilera into fame globally and sold over ten million copies in its first year.
 It was later certified eight times platinum by the Recording Industry Association of America (RIAA), and it has sold over 17 million copies worldwide.
-Originally, Aguilera's desire was to create material inspired by R&B and soul, but the label opted for a more teen pop production due the genre's high financial return in the late 1990s.
+Originally, Aguilera's desire was to create material inspired by R&B and soul, but the label opted for a more teen pop production due to the genre's high financial return in the late 1990s.
 At the 42nd Annual Grammy Awards, Aguilera won the Best New Artist category for which Time credited the award for "[helping] certify her credentials as a real singer".

 I was completely blown away, shocked, overwhelmed and thrilled.
 I didn't expect it.
 I've dreamed of that since I was eight years old.
 I was rambling off the top of my head, my knees were shaking and I'm still floating on air because of it!

 — —Aguilera on winning Best New Artist at the 42nd Annual Grammy Awards.